Lidewey/Lidewey.github.io/6Contact.md

 </p>

 <h2>Technical support</h2>
-<p>For technical questions regarding this item, or to correct its authors, title, abstract, bibliographic or download information, contact:  <a href="mailto: francesco.saraceno@sciences-po.fr">francesco.saraceno@sciences-po.fr</a></p>
+<p>For technical questions regarding this item or to correct its authors, title, abstract, bibliographic or download information, contact:  <a href="mailto: francesco.saraceno@sciences-po.fr">francesco.saraceno@sciences-po.fr</a></p>